 12 Dec Cybercrime is posing an unprecedented threat, it’s time to develop a proactive cybersecurity strategy

 Digitisation has enabled organisations to unlock better efficiency and productivity, but it can come at a cost.
 With an increased reliance on digital infrastructure, cybersecurity should be a crucial consideration.
-Studies show that cybercrime will cost the world $10.5 trillion annually by 20251, strategies must be built to anticipate, detect and disrupt evolving threats.
+According to Cybersecurity Ventures, cybercrime will cost the world $10.5 trillion annually by 2025, strategies must be built to anticipate, detect and disrupt evolving threats.

 In 2020, there were more data breaches and cyber-attacks on companies, governments, and individuals than ever before.
 The sophistication of threats has also increased due to the application of emerging technologies like machine learning and 5G, and because of greater tactical cooperation among hacker groups and nation state actors.

 The primary cost of cybersecurity is alarming, but the associated costs don’t often make it into the headline statistics.
 Due to a weekend-long cyber attack in October 20212, Tesco had thousands of customer orders disrupted and lost millions in missed sales, and we can assume the losses won’t stop there.
 They will now have to react quickly to implement more cybersecurity tooling and work hard to repair and restore brand reputation with its customers – potentially costing more money.